lsegal/things-export/README.markdown

 RUNNING
 -------

-After things-exporter is installed on the remote server, simply use `ruby things-export.rb` to update the remote just the index file.
+After things-export is installed on the remote server, simply use `ruby things-export.rb` to update the remote just the index file.
 If there is nothing to update, no connection will be made.
 You can force an update with -f.
 Ideally, you can run this script from a cron-job to update your Things todo list every now and then.